-Manually fill out a score sheet.
-For weather effects refer to the Weather Effects further down in the manual.
+Manually fill out a score sheet (or have the computer version provide you a completed score sheet).
+For weather effects refer to the Weather Effects (pg 31) further down in the manual.
 Write the wind affect and game time temperature in their appropriate boxes on the scoresheet (Temp and Wind boxes).
 Also, included for most seasons in either the pregame book or on the back of the team buffer card is a complete listing of all the positions a player played.
 The positions are listed in the order of frequency of games played.